 I am thrilled to have been able to assemble such a distinguished group of experts to integrate the Review Board of the IEEE Reviews in Biomedical Engineering.
-The list of Area Editors is here.
 This website is still under construction, as is the submission process in Manuscript Central.
 You will be informed when they are fully operational.

 At this time, I would like to remind you that each year IEEE R-BME will have a section entitled, “In the Spotlight” which will feature a review of the most salient advances in one of the areas of biomedical engineering.
 These reviews are your responsibility as Area Editors, and are limited to three published pages.
 This feature article should be completed by September and uploaded to Manuscript Central.
 I have utilized the themes of the IEEE EMBS annual conference to provide the scope for each area.
 This was one suggestion for a source of information that would allow you to outline the exactly the trends you spotted in the EMBS, but you are free to use your own methods and of course your expertise.

 I am also interested in using In the Spotlight as a mechanism to break the static nature of journals, and would like to have your input on this.
 Now that we have the web, we can indeed allow readers to shape what appears in each of the In the Spotlight columns by creating a blog for each theme and allowing readers to let us know what they think are the most salient advances in each theme.
 I will ask Hans van Oostrom to help with this, but I think it is a worthwhile initiative and would like to get your feedback on this idea.
 Of course what effectively gets published from these yearly discussions in the blog will be entirely of your choosing.
 For now, consider this an idea “under construction.”
 If we agree, it will be implemented in 2009.